MicrosoftDocs/azure-docs/articles/orbital/howto-realtime-telem.md

 1. To confirm the newly added role assignment, go back to the Access Control (IAM) page and select View access to this resource.
 Congrats!
 Orbital can now communicate with your hub.

-## Enable telemetry for a contact profile in the Azure Portal
+## Enable telemetry for a contact profile in the Azure portal

 Ensure the contact profile is configured as follows: